HelderBalbino/Running-Tracker/README.md

 # Running-Tracker
-An App that calculates the amount of miles run during a given period
+An App that you can log the miles you have run and it calculates the amount of miles run during a  the given period